vectheric/thingamajig/README.md

 > i'll make this game better

 # Thingamajig - Roguelike gambling game
----
 Want Cloverpit, Balatro? don't worry son we have them at home!
 Completely web-based stuff.
 Forgive me for using AI on this :sob: just a hobby project.

-# Gameplay
+# How to play
----
-- **LET'S GO GAMBLING:** roll items sell them for chips and boom get into another wave
-- **PERKS???:** erm Jokers
-- **BOSSES:** every 5th wave, you gonna meet a boss waiting for your barefoot to enter his home
-- **INDEX system:** i mean it's cool to see stuff
-- **MOD, SIZE:** taking inspirations from DIG and Fisch on ROBLOX (my childhood)
+- Install the .zip file and unzip
+- Launch the game by clicking `index.html` file to play on your favorite browser **Tip:** Fullscreen the browser for best experience